 Her areas of expertise range from program design, training, risk assessment and adaptation planning, policy review, and social geographical research.
 Examples include working in partnership with the Kiribati government to design a risk assessment and adaptation planning approach consistent with country capacity, designing monitoring and evaluation frameworks for climate change support programs in the Pacific, mainstreaming climate change into ICZM in the Mediterranean, and exploring the capacity of coastal households to respond to climate change in Australia.
 Carmen has worked in the Pacific, Asia and Australia for National, State and Local governments and Development Agencies.

-Vice-Chair, Director and ACT Chair
+Vice-Chair, Director and SA Chair

 Patron and Lifetime Member